A Note on Over- and Under-Representation Among Populations with Normally-Distributed Traits: Introduction

 \section{Introduction}

-The issue of over- and under-representation of various factions of our society in various roles has become a multi-billion dollar business \citep[e.g.,][]{novob18}.
-A standard assumption by experts is that many of the crucial traits in these roles have approximately normal (Gaussian) distributions \citep{vob59, vob191}.
-The goal of this short note is to present some basic but perhaps surprising properties of normal distributions that are particularly pertinent to questions of over- and under-representation in the tails.
+The issue of over- and under-representation of various factions of our society in various roles has become an important subject of study (e.g., \cite{novob18, vob19, novob34, novob35, novob36}).
+A common assumption by experts is that many of the crucial traits in these roles have approximately normal (Gaussian) distributions (e.g., \cite{vob198, vob59, vob191}).
+The goal of this short note is to present several basic properties of normal distributions that are particularly pertinent to questions of over- and under-representation in the tails.
 These properties, although not unique to normal distributions, are not shared by other common continuous centrally-symmetric unimodal distributions, even by other bell-shaped distributions such as classical Cauchy (Lorentz) distributions.
-In particular, among a finite number of different normal distributions, there will always be one, and only one, that not only is over-represented in the right tail, but even becomes increasingly over-represented among all other subpopulations in the rightmost tails.
+In particular, in every finite mixture of different normal distributions, there will always be exactly one of those distributions that not only is over-represented in the right tail but even completely overwhelms all other subpopulations in the rightmost tails.
+Similar conclusions follow about the left tails, of course, but the emphasis here on the right tails is simply because in practice it is the right tails that receive the most attention - the best athletes and students, for example, not the worst, which are rarely identified.